LetMeShare/backend-kishan/README.md

 [![NPM Version][npm-image]][npm-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-LetsShare is a File sharing platform, targeted School as well as college going students inorder to share their file to their fellows.
+LetsShare is a File sharing platform, targeted School as well as college going students inorder to share their file with their fellows.

 ## Usage example